Dromediansk/mp-blog/src/markdown-pages/javascript-closures.md

 I am pretty sure that you have at least a basic knowledge of functions if you code in Javascript.
 Otherwise, it would be like baking a cake without cooking tools.

-However, you should also know the term which is closely bound with closures and that is _higher-order functions._
+However, you should also know the term which is closely bound with closures and that is _higher-order functions_.

 #### Higher-order function (HOC)